Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.

 The peace that comes with having financial margin is far more valuable than any of these things.

 I know this personally.
 I live in a small, run-down apartment, and I don’t have a credit card.
-I do this because I want to pay off my student loans so bad.
+And I’ve paid off $100k in student loan debt (and counting)!
+I do this because I want financial freedom.
 I’m still able to have an amazingly full life.
 Having the financial margin is so helpful.

-And I always remember, it’s better to want than to owe.
+I try to remember, “it’s better to want than to owe”.
 This phrase is priceless!

-5. Don’t blame anyone else for your circumstances
+5. Don’t blame someone else for your circumstances

 If you are in the habit of blaming other people for your circumstances, it’s time to stop.